Ilhan Omar Blasted By Son Of 9/11 Victim, Tells Her To ‘Show Respect In Honoring Them’

 “Today I am here to respond to you exactly who did what to whom,” Haros said Wednesday.
 “Madam, objectively speaking, we know who and what was done.
 There is no uncertainty about that.
 Why your confusion?”

-In his remarks, Haros continued, and told the progressive Minnesota lawmaker, who is Muslim, that 19 “Islamic terrorists” targeted the nation, resulting in the tragic loss of 3,000 lives and causing billions of dollars in damage in the cities that the attacks targeted.
-In his stern remarks directed toward Omar, Haros said that the attacks were done to him, her relatives and friends, and the countries “Judeo-Christian” values.
+In his remarks, Haros told the progressive Minnesota lawmaker, who is Muslim, that 19 “Islamic terrorists” targeted the nation, resulting in the tragic loss of 3,000 lives and causing billions of dollars in damage in the cities that the attacks targeted.
+In his stern remarks directed toward Omar, Haros said that the attacks were done to him, her relatives and friends, and the country’s “Judeo-Christian” values.

 “The Squad” moniker caught on after the representatives, who are all U.S. citizens and women of color, were directed by President Donald Trump to “go back” to their ancestral countries if they were unsatisfied with his performance as president.

-According to the USA Today report, at a similar event last year, Haros told politicians to stop using the victims from 9/11 as props in what he called “political theater.”
+According to the USA Today report, at a similar event last year, Haros told politicians to stop using the victims of 9/11 as props in what he called “political theater.”

-As The Inquisitr reported earlier this week, the often-controversial Minnesota Democrat’s controversies have transcended the political realm and have entered her personal life.
+As The Inquisitr reported earlier this week, the Minnesota Democrat’s purported controversies have transcended the political realm and have entered her personal life.